Map commerce fields

 Standard commerce fields catalog mapping

-When configuring your commerce catalog, the Standard fields section lets you map the standard commerce fields to the metadata available in your source.
-This procedure lets PAYG models target and learn from the right content.
+When configuring your catalog entity, the Standard fields section lets you map the standard commerce fields to the metadata available in your source.
+This step is critical for:

 Depending on the source you use to index your product inventory, the mapping in this section isn’t always replicated at the source level.
 See Standard commerce fields mapping for details.